learn-co-curriculum/sinatra-restful-routes-readme/README.md

 The first controller action above loads the edit form in the browser by making a `GET` request to `posts/:id/edit`.

 The second controller action handles the edit form submission.
 This action responds to a `PATCH` request to the route `/posts/:id`.
-First, we pull the blog post by the ID from the URl, then we update the title and content attributes and save.
+First, we pull the blog post by the ID from the URL, then we update the title and content attributes and save.
 The action ends with a redirect to the blog post show page.

 We do have to do a little extra work to get the edit form to submit via a `PATCH` request.